Security Information and Event Management (SIEM). What It Is and How It Works.

 What is SIEM?

-SIEM (Security Information and Event Management) is a software system that collects and analyzes data from a variety of sources within your IT infrastructure, giving you a comprehensive picture of your company’s information security.
+SIEM (Security Information and Event Management) is a software system that collects and analyzes security data from a variety of sources within your IT infrastructure, giving you a comprehensive picture of your company’s information security.

 SIEM tools evolved from the log management discipline and combine the SIM (Security Information Management) and SEM (Security Event Management) technologies.